THE SHADOW WITCH: Sneak Peek

 I pulled back the hood of my cloak.
 Instinctively my fingers brushed the pendant of my necklace, while my magic flowed around me.
 It was a simple trick, one I’d used many times, making my features resemble someone else—even say, a Queen?
 The men gaped, eyes widening.

 “You were saying?”
 I cocked my head, keeping my voice cold and harsh just as she would have.

 “I’m so sorry, your highness.”
-The first guard sprang forward, capturing my hand and pulling me out of the boat with one strong, swift movement.
+The first guard sprang forward, capturing my hand and pulling me out of the boat in one strong, swift movement.
 “We didn’t realize…”

-The second guard looked down at the boat, just now noticing I was alone, “How did you…?”
+The second guard looked down at the boat, only just noticing I was alone.
+“How did you…?”

 The men exchanged a look, one of understanding.
 It didn’t take them long to figure it out, that the Queen would never arrive to her own gala through this passage, on a boat alone without her personal guards.